Lyndall Gordon: Life

 Born in Cape Town, she had her undergraduate studies at the University of Cape Town and her doctorate at Columbia University in New York City.
 She is married to pathologist, Siamon Gordon; they have two daughters.

 Gordon is the author of Eliot's Early Years (1977), which won the British Academy's Rose Mary Crawshay Prize; Virginia Woolf: A Writer's Life (1984), which won the James Tait Black Memorial Prize; Charlotte Brontë: A Passionate Life (1994), winner of the Cheltenham Prize for Literature; and Vindication: A Life of Mary Wollstonecraft, shortlisted for the BBC Four Samuel Johnson Prize.
-Her most recent publications are Lives Like Loaded Guns: Emily Dickinson and her Family's Feuds (2010), which has challenged the established assumptions about the poet's life; Shared Lives: Growing Up in 50s Cape Town (D. Philip Publishers, 1992); Divided Lives: Dreams of a Mother and a Daughter (London: Virago, 2014); and Outsiders: Five Women Writers Who Changed the World (London: Virago, 2017).
+Her most recent publications are Lives Like Loaded Guns: Emily Dickinson and her Family's Feuds (2010), which has challenged established assumptions about the poet's life; Shared Lives: Growing Up in 50s Cape Town (D. Philip Publishers, 1992); Divided Lives: Dreams of a Mother and a Daughter (London: Virago, 2014); and Outsiders: Five Women Writers Who Changed the World (London: Virago, 2017).

+She was elected a Fellow of the Royal Society of Literature in 2002.

-Gordon’s most recent work is The Hyacinth Girl: T.S.
-Eliot’s Hidden Muse (2023).
+Gordon's most recent work is The Hyacinth Girl: T.S.
+Eliot’s Hidden Muse (2022).